Domain Risk Score¶

 Domain Risk Score Ranges¶

-Score Range | Score Color | Description |
+| Score Range | Score Color | Description |

-100 | Red | Blocklisted.
+| 100 | Red | Blocklisted.
 These domains can be considered known-bad, and have the highest likelihood of malicious intent.
+This includes sinkholed domains.
 DomainTools combines third party blocklists with our own scoring to determine which domains to blocklist. |

-90-99 | Red | Strong confidence in near-term weaponization. |
+| 90-99 | Red | Strong confidence in near-term weaponization. |

-70-89 | Orange | A potential threshold for suggesting malicious intent, and our default recommendation for significance in an investigation.
+| 70-89 | Orange | A potential threshold for suggesting malicious intent, and our default recommendation for significance in an investigation.
 Individual mileage may vary, depending on your security context and priorities. |

-50-69 | Yellow | May require attention, depending on your security posture. |
+| 50-69 | Yellow | May require attention, depending on your security posture. |

-1-49 | Grey | Very little evidence of malicious intent. |
+| 1-49 | Grey | Very little evidence of malicious intent. |

-0 | Grey | Zero-listed.
+| 0 | Grey | Zero-listed.
 DomainTools zero-lists a domain when we have no evidence that it was registered with malicious intent.
 Zero-listing guards well-known legitimate domains against accidental blocking and includes domains which are vital to the expected operation of the Internet. |

 Using the Domain Risk Score¶

-Iris Platform: UI and API¶
+Iris Platform: user interface and API¶

-Risk Score API Endpoints¶
+Risk score API endpoints¶

 Threat Feeds¶